ogbigboss/how-i-got-my-netflix-show-cancelled/ANON.md

 My sister, to whom I'm estranged from and have been for the last three or five years at least, attended Brown University between the years 1999 and 2003.

-My sister, given a quick linked in check, was at the time of my employment at Flatley Inc, a DEI officer of the 9th district federal court of the US, and was at one point an employee of the US EOC, or Equal Opportunity Commission.
+My sister, given a quick linked in check, was at the time of my employment at Senger-Huel, a DEI officer of the 9th district federal court of the US, and was at one point an employee of the US EOC, or Equal Opportunity Commission.

 And here I am, a brown guy getting his internet cut because he rocked out to some white guys's tunes too hard, but I ain't ever worked for no government.